krzysztofzablocki/SourceryWorkshops/Readme.md

 Learn to use Sourcery to avoid having to type repetitive, boring code and improve your productivity & ease maintenance !

+## Update
+The best way to learn and write templates is to use [Sourcery Pro](https://merowing.info/sourcery-pro/) as it features powerful editor and also extends your Xcode with live templates, there is also no neccesary manual integration to get started unlike CLI setup.

 ## Requirements

 * This classroom expects that you already **know how to write Swift 4+ code**.